 The Draft 5th Generation 2022-2027 Integrated Development Plan being tabled to council for notification is in fact the IDP of its predecessor with certain amendments.
-A First Round of IDP Stakeholder engagements were held throughout Kannaland Municipality during February/March 2022 with the exception of Calitzdorp.
-An IDP Stakeholder engagement was thereafter arranged in Calitzdorp during the month of April 2022.
+IDP Stakeholder engagements were held throughout Kannaland Municipality with the exception of Calitzdorp.

+An IDP Stakeholder engagement shall be arranged in Calitzdorp during the month of April 2022.